0 Shares

 A culture of learning, or learning culture, is one in which employees continuously seek, share, and apply new knowledge and skills to improve individual and organizational performance.
 The importance of the pursuit and application of learning is expressed in organizational values and permeates all aspects of organizational life.”

 You have the option to create various kinds of learning cultures – a culture of the necessary training and a culture of continuous learning – in your organization.
 But you can boost the efficiency and performance of employees only by creating a culture of continuous learning.
 The culture of continuous learning will focus on making learning a part of employees’ everyday work.
-Also, it must create opportunities for employees to acquire knowledge and skills regularly just like performing their professional responsibilities.
+Also, it must create opportunities for employees to acquire knowledge and skills regularly, just like performing their professional responsibilities.

 You must remember that the characteristics of learning culture vary across organizations and industries.
-You can create a culture of learning for your organization, you must focus on aligning it to your organization’s ET&L goals and strategies.
+You can create a culture of learning for your organization, but you must focus on aligning it to your organization’s ET&L goals and strategies.
 Also, you must facilitate seamless communication and collaboration to encourage employees to share ideas and apply knowledge.
 At the same time, you must consider some best practices to drive your organization’s financial performance by creating a robust culture of learning.

 9 Best Practices Your Organization Must Adopt to Create a Culture of Learning